datasciencecampus/pygrams/docs/tech-report.md

 ## Escores 2 IT
-## Previous and related work / Porter<sup1x<\sup>
+## Previous and related work / Porter
-Our first attempts to generate emerging terminology insights were based on the [Porter(2018)](file:///Users/thanasisanthopoulos/Downloads/PorteretalEmergencescoringtoIDfrontierRDTFSCaspublished.pdf) publication.
+Our first attempts to generate emerging terminology insights were based on the [Porter(2018)](https://www.researchgate.net/publication/324777916_Emergence_scoring_to_identify_frontier_RD_topics_and_key_players) <a href="#ref1">[1]</a> publication.
 This method relied on ten timeseries periods, the three first being the base period and the following seven the active one.
 The emergence score is calculated using a series of differential equations within the active period counts, normalised by the global trend.